-1. Addition to Coarse Aggregate Belt: Add Xypex Admix powder directly to the course aggregate conveyor belt manually or through computer controlled mass batching system.
+1. Addition to Coarse Aggregate Belt: Add Xypex Admix powder directly to the coarse aggregate conveyor belt manually or through computer-controlled mass batching system.
 Account for worker health and safety issues relating to moving belts and wind-blown dust.

 3. Addition to Central Mixer: Load the Xypex Admix in bulk powder form or in soluble bags along with the other components.
 Mix in accordance with standard batching practices to ensure thorough dispersion and a homogeneous mixture.
 Account for worker safety issues when accessing the equipment.

 4. Precast Batch Plant - Pan Type Mixer: Add Xypex Admix to the rock and sand, then mix thoroughly for 2 - 3 minutes before adding the cement and water.
 The total concrete mass shall be blended using standard practices.